Perception isn’t always the same thing as reality, even when it comes to something as “objective” as your product’s value.

 While they didn’t test this on wine connoisseurs, the researchers expect they’d have similar findings.
 As they said, “We don’t know, but my speculation is that, yes, they will.
 I expect that the enophiles will show more of these effects, because they really care about it.”

-Again with a wine study – This one had subjects read about a white wine that was described as either scarce or widely available.
-Subjects were also either informed or were not informed of the wine cost.
-Then they had subjects evaluate the wine based on expensiveness, desirability, etc.
+Again with a wine study—this one had subjects read about a white wine that was described as either scarce or widely available.
+Subjects were also either informed or not informed of the wine cost.
+Then subjects evaluated the wine based on expensiveness, desirability, etc.

 You can base scarcity on quantity or stock, but you can also have a time constraint.
 Otherwise, why would people like Shamrock Shakes or McRibs so much?

 The strategy of scarcity works even better when coupled with premium pricing, say in the case of luxury goods, or wine (per our study above).
 As Seth Godin wrote, “social proof among the wealthy is based on beauty plus scarcity plus expense.”

 And then there’s the simple case of people wanting something simply because they can’t have it.

 This was most famously exemplified by Frederick the Great, when he rebranded potatoes as a royal vegetable.
 They made it exclusive to the royal family and hired guards to protect the potatoes.

 Eventually, people started growing potatoes in secret, and they became higher value in people’s minds.

 People want what they can’t have.

 Even though it’s more expensive than Trader Joe’s, I never feel bad about shopping at Whole Foods.